mikedivitto/pctracker/README.md

   - This is a separate download, even though there is a link to it in the Admin Console.
 - In the demo, all are running on the same server (Linux, PHP, Apache, MySQL, memcached, php-pecl-memcache)
   - These functions can be disributed, but must be configured accordingly (memcached is great with this).
 - I have recreated this on a virtual machine using the software noted above and have gotten this to work with basic configurations.
-The server configuration is completely up to the server admin, however the software above is necessary for this platform to run (Apache, MySQL, Memcache, etc.).

-**This article still needs to be expanded.**